 The external short circuit in the network | Overcurrent and distance protection |

-The transformer internal short circuit | Differential, overcurrent and Buchholz relay |
+The transformer’s internal short circuit | Differential, overcurrent, and Buchholz relay |

-The transformer internal single phase short circuit or ground-fault | Single phase overcurrent, ground fault and tank ground-fault protection |
+The transformer’s internal single-phase short circuit or ground-fault | Single-phase overcurrent, ground fault, and tank ground-fault protection |

 Differential Protection of Power Transformer

 The transformer differential protection (ΔI) is a reliable and safe protection as well as the most important and most commonly used transformer protection.
-It is used for protecting the power transformer with nominal power above 8 MVA (it is usually not used in case of a transformer with lower nominal power up to 4 MVA).
+It is used for protecting the power transformer with nominal power above 8 MVA (it is usually not used in the case of a transformer with lower nominal power up to 4 MVA).

 The ΔI covers almost all short circuits inside the transformer such as short circuit: between phases, inter-turns, between phase and ground.
 If the transformer neutral is directly grounded, this protection also covers insulation breakthrough through all windings.
-If the transformer neutral is isolated the ΔI covers only faults between two phases but not single phase failures.
+If the transformer neutral is isolated the ΔI covers only faults between two phases but not single-phase failures.

-Transformer Differential Protection Principle
+Transformer Differential Protection Operating Principle

 The differential protection (ΔI) principle is based on comparing the output and input transformer currents as illustrated in Figure 2.

-In the normal network condition, power transformer operates with the nominal current.
+In the normal network condition, the power transformer operates with the nominal current.
 The current transformers (CT) are selected with corresponding turns ratio that the currents in CT secondary sides are equal.
 In this case, there is no current flow through ΔI (ΔI=0) because CTs secondary currents have equal amplitude and phase displacement value.
 The ΔI will not operate.

 Figure 2.
 Transformer differential protection diagram